spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-twenty-five-million-prices-in-spryker-commerce-os.md

 Prices are published by pushing the corresponding message to the generic event queue.
 As this queue can hold a lot more messages than just those related to prices, it makes sense to introduce a dedicated queue for publishing only price-related information.

 You can configure it by tweaking the Event and EventBehavior modules.
 Allow the `EventBehavior` Propel behavior to accept additional parameters (except those related to columns).
 For example, allow it to accept the name of a custom queue, which is used later for pushing messages to the queue.
 In this case, price events are segregated from all other events and can be processed in parallel without being blocked by other heavier events.
-Also, this allows to configure different chunk size for the subscriber, resulting in a more optimized usage of CPU and faster processing.
+Also, this let you configure different chunk sizes for the subscriber, resulting in a more optimized CPU usage and faster processing.

 To implement this functionality: